How to Get From Cancun to Mexico City

-2 ways to get from Cancun to Mexico City
+What are the 2 ways to travel from Cancun to Mexico City?

 Cancun to Mexico City by Flight

-Despite a flight distance of 1,296 km., flying from Cancun to Mexico City is the easiest and most convenient option in this case.
+With a flight distance of 1,296 km., flying from Cancun to Mexico City is the easiest and most convenient option.

-A large number of flights cover this route, especially during peak tourist seasons (December – February, Easter).
-This means that if you plan ahead, it’s likely you’ll still get a good rate even during busy periods.
+Plenty of flights cover this route daily, especially during peak tourist seasons (December – February, Easter).
+This means that if you plan ahead, it’s likely you’ll get a good rate even during busy periods.

 Step 1: City Centre to Cancun Airport

-Flights bound for Mexico City depart from Cancun International Airport, located 18 km south of Cancun city centre.
-That’s a 30 to 40-minute journey that you can complete in three ways: by bus, shared minivan or private transfer.
+Flights bound for Mexico City depart from Cancun International Airport, 18 km south of Cancun city centre.
+That’s a 30 to 45-minute bus journey.

 For more info, you can check out our page for Cancun Airport.